OutliersTeam/Cardiovascular-Disease-Prediction/README.md

 ## Overview of our approach towards the problem

-1. Perform Exploratory Data Analysis to gain insights on the Data
+1. Perform Exploratory Data Analysis to gain insights on the Data<br>
   a.
-Data Cleaning
+Data Cleaning<br>
   b.
-Data Summarization: Describe the data and its distributions
+Data Summarization: Describe the data and its distributions<br>
   c.
-Data Visualization: Create graphical summaries of the data
+Data Visualization: Create graphical summaries of the data<br>

 2. Transform the data for training the different classification algorithms

-4. Apply the different Machine Learning Algorithms
+4. Apply the different Machine Learning Algorithms<br>
   a.
-Train, Cross validate, perform appropriate hyperparameter tuning
+Train, Cross validate, perform appropriate hyperparameter tuning<br>
   b.
-Comparative analysis of the accuracy of the models
+Comparative analysis of the accuracy of the models<br>

 4. Gain insights from the results obtained